AdobeDocs/audience-manager.sv-SE/help/using/dil/dil-class-overview/dil-added-post-window-load.md

 ---
-description: Används för att meddela DIL att det läses in efter att fönstret har lästs in.
+description: Används för att meddela DIL att det läses in när fönstret har lästs in.
 seo-description: Used to let DIL know that it is loaded after the window loads.
 seo-title: isAddedPostWindowLoad
 solution: Audience Manager